 The Family raised their eyebrows.
 What bizarreness was this?
 They watched for a few minutes, and then said to the crowd, “We’re sorry, but we aren’t having a BBQ tonight.
 Can you please take the party somewhere else now?
 We have other things we need to do.”

 And so it was, that the Family found a few good friends in their neighborhood.
 Most of the folks respected the Family.
-Some of them wanted to be like them.
 And some wanted to get to know their God – Who demonstrated real love and honor for others, their time, and their property.

 Which Family Was Most Loving?